oscarpolanco/node_react_fullstack/sections_text/README.md

 - `passport.authenticate`: Instead of sending a function like we normally do as a second argument, we use `passport` to begin the authentication process.
   - `google` parameter: Is the name of the strategy we're gonna use.
 Internally `GoogleStrategy` has this name as its identifier.
   - `scope: ["profile", "email"]`: Specify to Google's servers what access we want to have inside of this user profile.
 In this case, we are asking for the user's information and its email.

+### Authorized redirect URL

+If you test at this moment the route that we did to begin the authentication process(`auth/google`) you will redirect correctly to Google's URL but will have a `redirect_uri_mismatch`.
+This happens because of one of our `query parameters` in this case the `rediirect_uri` that we send it with the correct value but is not set to be a recognize redirect URL on Google's servers.
+This is a security measure to protect the users to be redirect to a malicious site to steal his information.

+To fix this error you just need to copy the URL that is shown on the error that you get on the browser than on the `Authorize redirect URIs` you will need to add the URL that we set as our `callback`(for this example `http://localhost:5000/auth/google/callback`) and then click `save`.

+You will need to wait a couple of minutes to check if it works because Google's servers need time to add the `callback` URL to their acceptance URL list.